 According to a 2019 industry assessment, the worldwide healthcare resource augmentation market is expected to reach $449.6 billion by 2023, growing at a 12.3% compound yearly growth rate.
 Market expansion will be fueled by the growing demand to reduce crucial errors, save operating costs, and provide better services.

 Housekeeping, laundry services, food services, and even supply chain management are common resource augmentation support tasks in healthcare businesses.
-However, in order to save time, office space, and money, several of them have began to resource augment more services.
+However, in order to save time, office space, and money, several of them have begun to resource augment more services.
 The healthcare resource augmentation industry today performs a wide range of tasks, including data input, medical claims processing, and medical billing.
 Wer have some suggestion on hiring best healthcare IT companies.

 We’ve compiled a list of operations for which healthcare companies should explore resource augmentation, as well as the benefits they’ll get if they do.